 In this course the students learn the Hebrew alphabet, grammar, and most or all words appearing one hundred or more times in the Hebrew Bible.
 Students practice the new concepts and vocabulary through traditional and interactive methodology.
 They also learn to sing Hebrew songs and learn about essential features of Judaism such as feasts, festivals, and prayers.

-Hebrew II (10th - 12th)
+Hebrew II (10TH - 12TH)

-High school credit: 1 language credit Prerequisite: Hebrew I
+Prerequisite: Hebrew I